Ihackforfree02/Midwife-Help/README.md

 This only works because everything is stored locally on one device anyway;
 it's a demo convenience, not something a real multi-user product would do.

+## Appointments and the live timer

+The Appointments page now supports full add/edit/cancel, with a real start time and duration for each one.
+The Overview page's timer isn't decorative anymore — it reads the actual current appointment (the earliest one not marked done), compares it to the real clock, and counts down live:

+- Before the start time: shows "Starts at [time]."
+- During the appointment: counts down to the scheduled end time, turning amber in the last 2 minutes.
+- Past the end time: shows "+[time] overdue" in red.

+"Edit timer" lets you change the current appointment's duration directly from the Overview card; "Mark done & go to next" advances the queue.
+Both of those are just shortcuts to the same underlying appointment data shown on the Appointments page.

+## Reminders that actually go off

+Reminders are checked every few seconds.
+The moment a reminder's set time arrives, it fires a toast pop-up (bottom-right) and shows up in the notification bell — once each, not repeatedly.
+This works even if you're not looking at the Reminders page, and even across two tabs of the same browser (since they share the same local storage).

+## Notifications

+The bell icon (top-right, visible on every page) shows a live count of unread patient messages, reminders that have come due, and unread chat messages.
+Click it for a list — clicking an item jumps to the right page.
+Toast pop-ups also appear the moment something new comes in.

+## Chat

+A simple 1:1 chat between accounts on this device (**Chat** in the sidebar).
+Pick a person from the list, send messages, see them arrive.
+Same limitation as everything else here: since there's no backend, this only really works between accounts that exist **in this same browser** — two real people on two real devices wouldn't be able to message each other without a proper backend behind it.

+## Admin panel

+Lists every account on this device and lets you promote or revoke admin status, or manually verify a stuck account.
+If this wasn't showing up or working for you before, it was almost always because the account you were logged in as wasn't actually an admin yet — see "Setting up your own admin account" above, which now fixes a broken/stuck account rather than refusing to touch it.

+## Multiple phones and emails

+Settings → Profile now has "Additional emails" and "Phone numbers" as add/remove lists, separate from your one login email.
+Add as many as you like, remove any, and save.

 ## Gmail panel

 There's a "Mail" button at the bottom of the sidebar that slides out a side